mrdandelion6/six.nvim/doc/linux/latex.md

 - 4: uses `lualatex` engine
 - 5: uses `xelatex` engine

-If no `.latexmkrc` file is found , we fall back to `pdflatex`.
-Note that `pdflatex` , `xelatex` , and `lualatex` require `postscript_mode` and `dvi_mode` to be set to zero.
+if no `.latexmkrc` file is found , we fall back to `pdflatex`. note that `pdflatex` , `xelatex` , and `lualatex` require `postscript_mode` and `dvi_mode` to be set to zero.

-## Hot Reloading
+## hot reloading

-Hot reloading should be enabled by default for either Zathura or SumatraPDF (this config decides which to use depending on whether you're using Linux or Windows).
-Every time you write the file `:w` , Neovim will automatically invoke the compilation for whatever `pdf_mode` you have set and update the PDF.
+hot reloading should be enabled by default for either zathura or SumatraPDF (this config decides which to use depending on whether you're using linux or windows). every time you write the file `:w` , neovim will automatically invoke the compilation for whatever `pdf_mode` you have set and update the pdf.

-## SVG Rendering
+## SVG rendering

-If you are using the `svg` package and want to do something like ,
+if you are using the `svg` package and want to do something like ,

 ```tex
 \includesvg[width=0.8\textwidth]{assets/appendix/prism}
 ```

-then you will need Inkscape installed on your system.
-The benefit of doing this is getting to see any edits you do to SVG files updated live on your PDF without needing to rerender them somewhere else separately.
+then you will need Inkscape installed on your system. the benefit of doing this is getting to see any edits you do to SVG files updated live on your PDF without needing to rerender them somewhere else separately.